NeuroTechX/ntx_slack_archive/_announcements_.md

  >yes so how do you start a channel.
 I feel like the old guy trying to get the VCR clock set and then realized you probably don't know what a VCR is:)

+6/10/2017 3:23 AM

+ **dano** :

+ >Just chiming in here in support of making this event skeptical and credible.
+I've :bee: aware of the quantum consciousness theory for years and after having actually studied microtubules in neurons came to the personal conclusion that it was probably not true.
+That said this could be a fun event and if there's been new evidence that's good let's hear it